← BACK

 Italy

-My role: Lead UX Designer — sole designer on a cross-functional team working on a complete redesign of the app over 4 years, from research through to release and continuous iteration.
+My role: Lead UX Designer — sole designer on a cross-functional team, driving a complete app redesign over 4 years, from initial research through to release and continuous iteration.

 The Challenge